 The origin of the instrument is clear.
 The name, structure, and technique point solidly to the Middle East.
 Yet, there are those who attempt to trace its origins to an ancient Indian harp like instrument known as "Vana Veena".
 There is absolutely no evidence for this latter view.
 If we are to accept this proposition, then how are we to explain its 2000 year disappearance, followed by a miraculous reappearance in a form and usage that, by mere coincidence, is similar to the middle eastern santur?
-It is clear that attempts to link the santur with this Vedic instrument are mere wishful thinking.
-There are many people who cannot accept the concept of something great developing outside of India.
+It is clear that attempts to link the santur with this Vedic instrument are a mere reflection of a Hindu cultural bias and are not supportable by serious scholarship.

 © 1998 - 2017 David and Chandrakantha Courtney